MultiQC/MultiQC/docs/modules.md

 ### Adding Custom CSS / Javascript
-If you would like module-specific CSS and / or JavaScript added to the template, just add to the `self.css` and `self.js` dictionaries that come with the `BaseModule` class.
+If you would like module-specific CSS and / or JavaScript added to the template, just add to the `self.css` and `self.js` dictionaries that come with the `BaseMultiqcModule` class.
 The key should be the filename that you want your file to have in the generated report folder _(this is ignored in the default template, which includes the content file directly in the HTML)_.
 The dictionary value should be the path to the desired file.
 For example, see how it's done in the FastQC module: